MillieKS/bank-tech-test/bank_Account_design_recipe.md

 bank_account = will be able to withdraw or deposit then push each transaction to transactions bank_balance = 0 ->> will hold the balance

-transactions = will hold all the transactions ->> date, amount, type: string// either credit or debit
+transaction = will hold trnasaction as an object ->> date, amount, type: string// either credit or debit

 bank_statement = will format the transactions and bank balance